Child Support Order Modifications: Eligibility for Requesting Changes

 The process for changing your child support order may vary depending on whether you are working directly through the Illinois child support program or with a private attorney.
 Your order may be changed via judicial process or administrative process.
 Generally speaking, the state will conduct a review and may apply a cost-of-living adjustment.
 To identify which orders are eligible for review, the state may also use automated methods that assess wage and state income tax data to determine any necessary adjustments.

 If you are concerned about your current child support arrangements, consult with a knowledgeable Kane County child support attorney who can advise and assist you in the steps you need to take to request modifications.
-Call Shaw Family Law, P.C. today at 630-584-5550 and ask for a personal consultation.
+Call Shaw Sanders, P.C. today at 630-584-5550 and ask for a personal consultation.